Sheweny/website/docs/doc/managers/EventsManager.md

 # EventsManager

 Create an handler for bot events.
-The events can be in as many subfolders as desired.
+The events can be in as many subfolders as desired and there may be other files exporting something else.

 ## Constructor